tanjo3/tww_apworld/docs/setup_en.md

 [available on Flathub](https://flathub.org/apps/org.DolphinEmu.dolphin-emu).

 ## Installation

 All users should follow these steps:
 1. Unzip the downloaded TWW apworld zip file.
 2. Place the `tww.apworld` file in your Archipelago installation's `lib/worlds` folder (Windows default to:
 `%programdata%/Archipelago`).
     * If you have a `ww.apworld` file from a previous version of the apworld, you **must** delete it, as it is no longer supported.
 Additionally, if there is a `ww` or `tww` folder in that folder, you **must** also delete it.
-Keeping these around will cause issues, even if seeds are successfully generated.
+Keeping these around will cause issues, even if multiworlds are successfully generated.
 3. Place the content of the `lib` folder of the downloaded TWW apworld zip file into your Archipelago installation's `lib` folder.

 If you're playing The Wind Waker, you must unzip the TWW AP Client downloaded from the release page.

 ## Setting Up a YAML

 All players playing The Wind Waker must provide the room host with a YAML file containing the settings for their world.
 A sample YAML file for The Wind Waker is supplied in the TWW apworld download.
 Refer to the comments in that file for details about what each setting does.